vmware/vic-product/docs/user_doc/vic_app_dev/build_push_images.md

 ## Instantiating Docker Swarms with `dch-photon` <a id="swarm"></a>

 You can use the `dch-photon` Docker Engine to instantiate a Docker swarm.
-For information about instantiating a Docker swarm, see [Automating Swarm Creation with vSphere Integrated Containers 1.2](https://blogs.vmware.com/cloudnative/2017/10/03/automating-swarm-creation-with-vic-1-2/).
+For information about instantiating a Docker swarm, see [Automating Swarm Creation with vSphere Integrated Containers](https://blogs.vmware.com/cloudnative/2017/10/03/automating-swarm-creation-with-vic-1-2/).